 A full list of tools available to moderators, as well as a visual presentation to help you find your way around the Blackboard user interface can be found in the Blackboard Help pages.

 What will I have to do?

-As a Tutor or Teaching Assistant you will fulfil the role of ‘moderator’ in the Collaborate sessions you host with your students.
+As an Instructor, Tutor or Teaching Assistant you will fulfill the role of ‘moderator’ in the Collaborate sessions you host with your students.
 These sessions are intended to run as tutorial sessions that are delivered online instead of face to face.
 So it’s important that you know how to operate the Collaborate tools, and interact with your students effectively, present any materials, but also to give your students any assistance they need to use the Collaborate tools during the tutorial session.

 System requirements and support information